mattvenn/raspi-workshop/stepper/README.md

 The stepper board's wiring details are on the workshop resources.
 Take care to wire it up correctly as a misconnection could damage the driver board or the pi.
 If in doubt, ask!

-# Important note!
+# Important notes!

+* When you connect the power, check the temperature of the chip on the driver board.
+If it gets hot immediately, turn off the power and ask for help.
-Don't disconnect or connect the motor while power is connected - this will break the driver board.
+* Don't disconnect or connect the motor while power is connected - this will break the driver board.

 # Connections